Bafana coach Broos not fazed by social media criticism on team selections

 “If I read those things, I will laugh because those are people who think they are important.
 They are on social media and think they can say whatever they want.

-“It is really nonsense and ridiculous and it doesn’t affect me at all.”
+“It is nonsense and ridiculous and it doesn’t affect me at all.”

 The Zambia clash is being used as one of the final preparation games and to run the rule over some fringe players ahead of the Africa Cup of Nations finals in Morocco in December and January.